×

 When we asked people what advice they would give someone preparing to move to Puerto Vallarta, they said:

 "Puerto Vallarta is known for its good-natured people and rich culture, making it a great destination for expats.
 There is excellent weather all year round, with an average annual temperature of 75°F. Mexico can be a very affordable destination for expats, so be sure to budget accordingly and considering local living expenses.
 It is essential for expats to familiarize themselves with the local culture before making a move.
 Puerto Vallarta is a vibrant and active city, so be sure to take time to explore not only the main beach area, but also some of the surrounding villages and attractions.
-Lastly, it is important to be aware of any visa or entry restrictions before making the move to Puerto Vallarta, Mexico," said one in Puerto Vallarta.
+Lastly, it is important to be aware of any visa or entry restrictions before making the move to Puerto Vallarta, Mexico," remarked one expat in Puerto Vallarta, Mexico.

 "I would suggest renting in the 5 Diciembre neighborhood.
 It has excellent food market, Leys, and a short hike to fresh meat and seafood.
-If you want to try it out, I suggest you first spend a week or more in the exceptionally well run Grand Paramar small hotel on the beach," explained one expat who made the move to Puerto Vallarta.
+If you want to try it out, I suggest you first spend a week or more in the exceptionally well run Grand Paramar small hotel on the beach," remarked one expat who made the move to Puerto Vallarta.

-Answer Question & View More Answers
+View More Answers

 How do I find a place to live in Puerto Vallarta?